AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/edit-create-risk-types.md

  <col>
  <tbody>
   <tr>
-   <td role="rowheader"><span>Adobe Workfront</span> plan</td>
+   <td role="rowheader">Adobe Workfront plan</td>
    <td> <p>Any</p> </td>
   </tr>
   <tr>
-   <td role="rowheader"><span>Adobe Workfront</span> license</td>
+   <td role="rowheader">Adobe Workfront license</td>
-   <td> <p><span>Plan</span> </p> </td>
+   <td> <p>Plan </p> </td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations</td>
-   <td> <p>You must be a <span>Workfront administrator</span>.
-For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> <p>Note: If you still don't have access, ask your <span>Workfront administrator</span> if they set additional restrictions in your access level.
-For information on how a <span>Workfront administrator</span> can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>You must be a Workfront administrator.
+For more information, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
+For information on how a Workfront administrator can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
  </tbody>
 </table>

 ## Risks types

 Risk types are labels you can use for your risks to categorize them for reporting purposes.
-They are created in the `Setup` area by the `Adobe Workfront administrator`.
+They are created in the `Setup` area by the Adobe Workfront administrator.
 After risk types are established in your `Setup` area, they are universal to your system.
 All project owners can use the same risk types for their projects.

 ## Edit and create risk types

-Some risk types are already in `Workfront`, by default.
+Some risk types are already in Workfront, by default.
 To reflect the needs of your organization, you can either edit the existing risk types, or create new risk types.

 * [Edit existing risk types](#editing-existing-risk-types)
 * [Create new risk types](#creating-new-risk-types)